-This may be provided as part of the organisational structure and should also identify, as a minimum, those at senior civil service level SCS2, and £5,000 salary bands for them.
-For junior posts, levels of pay should be identified by salary ranges for those posts.
+This may be provided as part of the organisational structure and should also identify, as a minimum, those at senior civil service level Grade 3 and above, and £5,000 bands for them.
+For junior posts, levels of pay should be identified by salary ranges.

-Special advisers
+• Special advisers

-The names of special advisers, the appointing Minister, and the salaries of those earning £58,200 and above.
-For those earning less than £58,200 levels of pay should be identified by salary range.
+The names of special advisers, the appointing Minister, and the salaries of those earning $\pounds$ 58,200 and above.
+For those earning less than $\pounds$ 58,200 levels of pay should be identified by salary range.

-Procurement procedures
+• Procurement procedures

-Details of procedures for acquiring goods and services.
+Details of procedures for the acquiring goods and services.
 Contracts available for public tender.

-Financial statements for projects and events
+• Financial statements for projects and events

 If there are identifiable projects, we would expect the publication scheme to cover at least the financial reports that indicate actual expenditure against original project budgets.
-The larger the project, the greater the detail that departments should make available.
-Similarly, where organised events are publicised, their cost should be made available through the scheme.
+The larger the project, the greater the detail that should be available.
+Similarly, where organised events are publicised, their cost should be available through the scheme.